Facial Nerve Test

 After completing the Facial Nerve Test, share your findings with the patient and discuss the next steps, if necessary.
 This will allow them to understand their cranial nerve health and take any necessary actions for their well-being.

-Facial Nerve Test example
+Benefits and limitations of the Facial Nerve Test

 References